 Carrer Major de Sarrià, 61

 El Sovanet is the best sports bar Barcelona can offer if you're aiming to escape the tourist crowds and instead dive into Catalan social life.
 Although its clientele is decisively local, we cannot say the same about its design.
 In other words, if El Sovanet were your friend in a Halloween costume, you would likely ask: Who on earth are you supposed to be?!
 The reality of it translates into a classic 80s neon sign welcome followed by a staircase and rococo mirror worthy of a classic cocktail bar leading to what could easily be an Irish-style bar interior.
-All in all, it’s a fun place to watch World Cup match live with all your friends.
+All in all, it’s a fun place to watch the World Cup match live with all your friends.
 Plus, those who are not great sports fans can pass the time playing pool or board games which you can borrow from the bar.

 Carrer de Santa Mònica, 2